Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 My final model results were:

-* training set accuracy of: 80%
+* training set accuracy of: 87%
-* validation set accuracy of: 19%
+* validation set accuracy of: 95%
-* test set accuracy of: 80%

-These numbers are from the first run of 10 epochs from the model.
-After that, I noticed that the rubric wanted us to get to 93% validation accuracy.
-When I ran the code again the validation accuracy did not get anywhere near that high.
-It looks as though it varies wildly each time the code is run.

 If an iterative approach was chosen: